News & Updates

 Sapphire Long Service Award

 Jenny was one of the first members of the Mid Sussex RDA and helped to set it up in the late '60s.
-We hear she was the cornerstone of the group, calm and dependable, always dispensing practical advice and very knowledgeable about horses and their welfare.
+She was the cornerstone of the group, calm and dependable, always dispensing practical advice and very knowledgeable about horses and their welfare.

 Jenny has been coaching all this time since then and so helpful and kind to newcomers.
 Jenny has a wonderful sense of humour and is a delight to have around.